A universal bound in the dimensional Brunn-Minkowski inequality for log-concave measures: Introduction

 \section{Introduction}

 Recall that a measure $\mu$ on $\R^n$ is called log-concave if for all Borel sets $K, L$, and for any $\lambda\in [0,1],$

+Throughout this paper, the measures are usually assumed to be probability measures, i.e. they are such that $\mu(\R^n)=1.$

-In accordance with Borell's result \cite{bor}, if a measure $\mu$ has density $e^{-V(x)}$, where $V(x)$ is a convex function on $\R^n$ with non-empty support, then $\mu$ is log-concave.
+In accordance with Borell's result \cite{bor}, if a measure $\mu$ has density $e^{-V(x)}$, where $V(x)$ is a convex function on $\R^n$ which is finite on the a set with non-empty interior, then $\mu$ is log-concave.
 Examples of log-concave measures include Lebesgue volume $|\cdot |$ and the Gaussian measure $\gamma$ with density $(2\pi)^{-n/2} e^{-{x^2}/{2}}$.

 A notable partial case of Borell's theorem is the Brunn-Minkowski inequality, proved in the full generality by Lusternik \cite{Lust}, which states: